ros-security/community/meetings/2020_11_24/README.md

 ## Administrivia

-Following a brief discussion, it was decided to move new meeting minutes to the [ros-security/github repo](https://github.com/ros-security/community).
+Following a brief discussion, it was decided to move new meeting minutes to the [`ros-security/community` Github reposityr](https://github.com/ros-security/community).
 Existing meeting minutes in the [ROS wiki](http://wiki.ros.org/ROS2/WorkingGroups/Security) will not be ported.

 The [vulnerability remediation procedure PR](https://github.com/ros-security/community/pull/8) is still open for comments.